theburi/mongoDB-kubernetes-demo/README.md

 kubectl apply -f crds.yaml
 ```

-At this stage Kubernetes is aware of 3 new Resources.
-However there is not controllers in Kuberenetes that manager them.
-This is where operator comes in.
+3 New Resource Defeinitons has been added to Kubernetes.
+However there are not controllers in Kuberenetes that manager them.
+This is where MongoDB Operator comes in.
 customresourcedefinition.apiextensions.k8s.io/mongodb.mongodb.com
 customresourcedefinition.apiextensions.k8s.io/mongodbusers.mongodb.com
 customresourcedefinition.apiextensions.k8s.io/opsmanagers.mongodb.com

    - Deploy Operator
-   First we need to provision namespace `mongodb`, we will use this namespace for our MongoDB Clusters.
+   First we need to provision namespace `mongodb`, we will use this namespace for our MongoDB Clusters in this example.
 Note that our active context is `docker-desktop` and we will add namespace `mongodb` as a default namespace.
    if you wish to use different namespace, don't forget to change it in mongodb-enterprise-kubernetes/mongodb-enterprise.yaml
    ```bash
    cd ..